Cove Security Review 2026

 • Mobile app not quite as polished

 Cove is a DIY home security system that launched in 2018.
-They are very budget friendly without sacrificing on quality.
-They don’t have all the bells and whistles (i.e. no home automation), but cover the core home security features that you would expect from your security provider.
+The Cove security system is very budget friendly without sacrificing on quality.
+Cove doesn’t have all the bells and whistles (i.e. no smart home automation), but they cover the core home security features that you would expect from your security provider.

-The system covers police, fire, and medical monitoring through a Wi-Fi connection with cellular backup.
-So if your Wi-Fi goes out or you lose power, the system stays connected.
-That’s the same kind of redundancy you’d see with ADT or Vivint, just at a lower price point.
+The Cove security system covers police, fire, and medical monitoring services through a Wi-Fi connection with cellular backup.
+So if your Wi-Fi goes out or you lose power, the Cove system stays connected.
+That’s the same kind of safety redundancy you’d see with ADT or Vivint, just at a lower price point.

-Cove touchscreen panel disarmed and ready to arm
+Cove touchscreen alarm panel disarmed and ready to arm

-The Cove is the only DIY option that offers a touchscreen keypad.
+Cove is the only DIY home security option that offers a sleek touchscreen control panel.

-The touchscreen panel is one of my favorite parts of this system.
-If you’ve watched any of my other reviews, you know I prefer a touchscreen keypad over the traditional push-button style.
+The touchscreen alarm panel is one of my favorite parts of the Cove security system.
+If you’ve watched any of my other home security reviews, you know I prefer a touchscreen keypad over the traditional push-button style.
 It’s just easier to use.
-You can navigate menus, change settings, watch your cameras, arm and disarm the system, all by tapping around on the screen.
+You can navigate menus, change security settings, watch your Cove security cameras, arm and disarm the system, all by tapping around on the screen.

-The panel also has built-in two-way voice.
-So if there’s a break-in and you can’t get to your phone, the monitoring station can communicate with you directly through the panel.
-That’s a nice safety feature that you don’t always see at this price point.
+The Cove alarm panel also has built-in two-way voice.
+So if there’s a break-in and you can’t get to your phone, the professional monitoring station can communicate with you directly through the panel.
+That’s a nice safety feature that you don’t always see at this price point in home security.

-The panel doesn’t need to be wall mounted which makes it a great option for renters.
+The alarm panel doesn’t need to be wall mounted which makes Cove a great option for renters.

-The panel can mount to the wall or sit on a flat surface using the included stand.
-It has a 24-hour backup battery, so it keeps working during power outages.
-This means that if your power goes out, your wifi goes out, then you’ll still have monitoring.
+The Cove alarm panel can mount to the wall or sit on a flat surface using the included stand.
+It has a 24-hour backup battery, so the Cove security system keeps working during power outages.
+This means that if your power goes out, your wifi goes out, then you’ll still have professional monitoring protecting your home.

 > > Cove Promo Get: 70% OFF + Free Indoor Camera